-In 2013, the Asian ethnic group had the highest proportion of people with a formal qualification in greater Christchurch, at 88.7 percent.
-Just over 10 percent of the Asian population in greater Christchurch had no qualification compared to 20 percent of European/Pākehā and almost 30 percent of Māori.
+In 2018, the Asian ethnic group had the highest proportion of people with a formal qualification in greater Christchurch, at 91 percent.
+Just under 9 percent of the Asian population in greater Christchurch had no qualification compared to 18.2 percent of European/Pākehā and 23.9 percent of Māori.
 Further, the proportions of Māori and Pacific with qualifications at Bachelor’s degree or higher were substantially lower than for the Asian and European/Pākehā ethnic groups.

-In 2013 the proportion of women with any qualification was equal to that of men (both in greater Christchurch and nationally).
-However, in greater Christchurch, higher proportions of women have Bachelor’s degree or higher qualifications compared to men.
+In 2018 the proportion of women with any qualification was equal to that of men (approximately 82%, both in greater Christchurch and nationally).
+In greater Christchurch, higher proportions of women have Bachelor’s degree or higher qualifications compared to men.
 Note that Level 4 certificate qualifications include many trade qualifications (historically higher for men).
-These patterns are generally consistent with the national picture.
-Note that Level 4 certificate qualifications (markedly dominated by men) include many trade qualifications and the demand for trade qualifications remains strong in greater Christchurch due to the ongoing post-earthquake rebuild.
+These patterns are generally consistent with the national picture (data not shown).

 Source: Statistics New Zealand.

 Source data frequency: Census conducted every 5 years.